jediknight813/jediknight813/README.md

 ### Hi there 👋, my name is Connor
 #### Some stuff to know about me
 ![Design and Development](https://libg.s3.us-east-2.amazonaws.com/download/Its-Time-To-Program-Something.jpg)
-I am a student programer that has experience in HTML, CSS, JavaScript, and python, and have experience using Windows Mac OS and Linux ubuntu operating systems
+I am a student programer that has experience in HTML, CSS, JavaScript, and python, and have experience using Windows Mac OS and Linux ubuntu operating systems.

 Skills:  JS / HTML / CSS / PYTHON / GDSCRIPT